Thoracic Facet Joint Pain

 Is Thoracic Facet Pain the Same as Costochondritis?

-Because chest pain can have non-musculoskeletal causes, get checked urgently if you feel unwell, short of breath, sweaty, or have jaw or arm pain.
+Because chest pain can have non-musculoskeletal causes, seek urgent medical help if you feel unwell, short of breath, sweaty, faint, or have jaw or arm pain.

 Thoracic Facet Pain vs Other Mid-Back and Rib Conditions